MetaMUI (MMUI) Price Hits $0.23 on Top Exchanges

-MetaMUI (MMUI) traded down 1.1% against the US dollar during the one day period ending at 22:00 PM Eastern on August 31st.
-One MetaMUI coin can now be bought for approximately $0.23 or 0.00001120 BTC on major cryptocurrency exchanges.
-During the last week, MetaMUI has traded down 2.2% against the US dollar.
-MetaMUI has a market cap of $109.22 million and $144,060.00 worth of MetaMUI was traded on exchanges in the last day.
+MetaMUI (MMUI) traded 2.9% higher against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on September 3rd.
+One MetaMUI coin can currently be purchased for about $0.23 or 0.00001160 BTC on exchanges.
+During the last week, MetaMUI has traded 0.4% lower against the U.S. dollar.
+MetaMUI has a total market capitalization of $110.95 million and $166,811.00 worth of MetaMUI was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.